ONSdigital/csvcubed/external-docs/docs/guides/command-line/build-command.md

 csvcubed build my-data-file.csv -c my-qube-config.json
 ```

-## Logging
+## Saving Validation Errors
+### `--validation-errors-to-file`

+Setting this flag will result in any validation errors being written to the `validation-errors.json` file in the [output directory](#output-directory).
+If no errors are encountered then the file is not written.

+## Log Level and Log File Location

-Please refer to the [Logging](./logging.md) section for more information on how to configure logging and the location of log files.
+Please refer to the [Logging](./logging.md) section for information on how to configure the log-level and the location of log files.

 ## Output Directory